 - context: An object made available as part of the scope for rendering all layouts and templates.

 Sharing configuration with inheritance

-In an app with many views, it is helpful to use inheritance to share common settings.
-Create a base view controller class for your app’s default settings, then inherit from it in each individual view.
+In an app with many views, it’s helpful to use inheritance to share common settings.
+Create a base view controller class for your app’s default settings and inherit from it for each individual view.

 module MyApp class ViewController < Dry::ViewController # Set common configuration in the shared base view controller class configure do |config| config.paths = [File.join(__dir__, "templates")] config.layout = "app" end end end module MyApp module Views class Home < MyApp::ViewController # Set view-specific configuration in subclasses of the base view controller configure do |config| config.template = "home" end end end end

 Changing configuration at render-time

 Some configuration-related options can also be passed at render-time, to